-Decisions regarding evening programs are made independently of the day program.
 Announcements of class cancellations are made by 3 p.m. on the weekday in question.
-Announcements are made on the High Point University home page and are sent to University and off campus e-mail accounts of the student.
+Announcements are made on the High Point University home page and are sent to University e-mail accounts of all students.
 Students may enroll in High Point University's emergency text messaging service as well to receive weather alerts.